8503 Waiver Approved for Carer of Australian Child

 “Compelling and compassionate” is described by government policy as circumstances that –

 - are sufficiently forceful and convincing for the condition to be waived

 - are not unreasonable (in that no reasonable decision-maker could conclude that the circumstances are not compelling) and

 - give rise to feelings of sympathy for the suffering or misfortune of others.

-Condition 8503 was removed from the applicant’s Subclass 600 (Visitor) visa.
+Condition 8503 was successfully removed from our client’s visa.